n8chur/AdvancediOS/README.md

 $ bundle install
 $ fastlane bootstrap
 ```
-2. Open the generated `BestPractices.xcodeproj`
+2. Open `BestPractices/BestPractices.xcodeproj`

+### Notes

-Run `$ fastlane` for a list of commands.
+- Run `$ fastlane` for a list of commands.
+- There are project files generated for each dependency and the application target which can be found in their corresponding folder (e.g. `BestPractices/BestPractices.xcodeproj`, `Core/Core.xcodeproj`, etc.).
+- `BestPractices.xcworkspace` exists mainly to debug issues occurring within dependencies while running the application.
+It is preferable to use `BestPractices/BestPractices.xccodeproj` for general application development since it would be the project used when building the application for deployment.
+    - Note that although the application's unit tests will run while using the workspace, all dependency's unit tests will not.
+Use the dependency's corresponding project file instead.